novemberborn/legendary/README.md

 Legendary is a [Promises/A+](http://promises-aplus.github.com/promises-spec) compatible promise implementation.
 It combines promise subclassing with sugar inspired by [when.js](https://github.com/cujojs/when), [Q](https://github.com/kriskowal/q) and [async](https://github.com/caolan/async).

+## Deprecation Notice

+This module is no longer maintained.
+It still has some neat ideas though.

 ## Installation

 ```js